 1) Completed applications must be submitted no later than midnight on Friday, November 4th, 2016.

 2) Applications must be entirely complete.
 Incomplete applications will be automatically disqualified with no exceptions.

 3) The event must take place entirely within the Downtown Improvement District boundaries defined by the 99 blocks as of January 1, 2016.
 (See Map)

 4) The choice of vendors used for the event is at the discretion of the event planner, but at least 50% of the event vendors must be located within the District as defined by the 99 blocks.
 (See Map) This may include, but is not limited to: food, security, graphic design, web design, printing, installations, décor, venues, performers, and logistical needs.

-5) The Downtown Improvement District will provide event mentoring to the winning events not to exceed 1 hour per week for the months prior to the event date.
-This mentoring will be provided primarily by the Downtown Improvement District’s Events Manager, but may include other staff as necessary at the discretion of the Downtown Improvement District President.
+5) The Downtown Improvement District will provide event consulting to the winning events.
+This one hour consultation will be provided primarily by the Downtown Improvement District’s Event Manager, but may include other staff as necessary at the discretion of the Downtown Improvement District President.

 6) A brief event report must be submitted each month for the months leading up to the event due on the first day of the month.
 For example, a March event winner must submit their report on January 1st, February 1st, and March 1st.
 The format of this report is at the discretion of the Downtown Improvement District, but will be brief.

 7) The Downtown Improvement District must be considered a top-level sponsor on any winning event.
 Sponsorship benefits must include logo inclusion on all marketing materials, inclusion in press/media materials, and any and all other applicable sponsor benefits.